robwlakes/ArduinoWeatherOS/DebugMan.md

 Rob Ward

-PS An interesting observation for many people who have problems with Weather Stations connected by RF, eg 433MHz, is that if there are sensors close by that are a relatively strong transmitter they can upset the AGC of the simpler 433MHz Rx'ers to the point where a more remote sensor will not be received.
+PS A very interesting observation for many people who have problems with Weather Stations connected by RF, eg 433MHz, is that if there are sensors close by that are a relatively strong transmitter they can upset the AGC of the simpler 433MHz Rx'ers to the point where a more remote sensor will not be received.
 The AGC does not recover quick enough to correctly respond to the weaker signal and probably causes the header to timeout (not enough hits) or just prone to errors.
 So it may be advantageous in some situations to move stronger signals further away.
 The Rain Fall sensor Tx with the Oregon Scientifics is much stronger than the Temperature Tx for example.
 Buying a good modern receiver brand like Dorji can make all the difference here. eg RF-DRA886RX-S, the Dorji 433MHZ Transceiver 13dBm SMA CONN